2023 Estonian parliamentary election: Aftermath

-Karis is set to give the Reform Party the mandate to form a government, after which negotiations between the parties will be held.
+Government formation

+As the party that won the most seats in the election, Reform Party began negotiations between the parties to attempt to form a government.
 Eesti Rahvusringhääling reported that while experts predicted that the Reform–Estonia 200–SDE coalition would be formed after the election, Kallas only ruled out a coalition with EKRE.
 A day after the election, Kallas said "that it is clear that voters expect to see Estonia 200 in the government", while she also said that there are four possible coalitions for the Reform Party to form.
 Kallas invited Estonia 200 and SDE for government talks on 7 March 2023.
-On 9 March 2023, EKRE made an appeal to the Supreme Court of Estonia, requesting the results to be annulled and claiming that "several anomalies and technical errors in the e-voting process had been observed".
-Lawyer Paul Keres of EKRE also claimed that the e-voting process is unconstitutional.
-This case was dismissed on 13 March 2023.
+Lauri Läänemets, the leader of SDE, confirmed on 7 April that the Reform Party, Estonia 200, and SDE reached an agreement.
+A day later, Kallas revealed the composition of her new cabinet.
+The coalition agreement was signed on 10 April.
+Soon after, Kallas became the prime-minister designate, with the Riigikogu approving the coalition government on 12 April.
+Her cabinet was sworn in on 17 April.